jo/sync-tank/migrations.md

 In this section we have introduced client-side live migrations as a viable migration strategy that nonetheless has some serious drawbacks.
 In the following sections we will direct our attention back to the server as the diver of migrations.

+TBD: we could enhance this strategy with per version documents to support old versions.

 ## Per-version-database
 <figure>
   <img src="images/per-version-dbs.svg" alt="Schematic view of per version databases" />
   <figcaption>Figure 3: Per Version Databases</figcaption>
 </figure>

+TBD

 - New requirement: Legacy support
 - scenario: apps for Android and iOS with update-hurdles